Auckland's commuter updates: Britomart Station partially re-opens, heavy fog cancels flights at Auckland Airport

-Heavy fog that blanketed part of Auckland this morning is wreaking havoc at Auckland Airport, with nearly 60 regional flights now grounded.
+Heavy fog that blanketed part of Auckland this morning is wreaking havoc at Auckland Airport, with over 60 regional flights now grounded.

 Domestic flights to Wellington, Christchurch, Dunedin and Queenstown are so far not affected by the fog.